YashBachwani/QuickStay-s/README.md

 # QuickStay-s
 🏨 QuickStay – Luxury Hotel Booking UI A modern and responsive hotel booking web app UI built with React and Tailwind CSS.
 Features elegant glassmorphism cards, animated components, exclusive offers, testimonials, and a premium user experience for discovering and booking stays.

+  * Project: QuickStay
+  * Developed & Maintained by: Yash Bachwani
+  * © 2025 All rights reserved